AriFordsham/GHCWiki/building/using.md

 compilations.
 We turn on `-fasm`, because that halves compilation time at the expense of a few percent performance. `-Rghc-timing` prints out a line of timing info about each compilation.
-It's handy to keep an eye on.  `-Wall` turns on all the warnings; GHC is meant to be warning-clean with `-Wall`.
+It's handy to keep an eye on.
 </td></tr></table>

 <table><tr><th>`GhcStage1HcOpts = -O -fasm`</th>